Storage in Managed Service for MongoDB

 - Less than 5 GB of free disk space left (if the host storage size is 600 GB or more).

-After a transition to read-only mode:
+After switching to read-only mode:

 - Write queries stop being allowed on the host.
 You can only make read queries.